Last modified: 2020-08-03 | Approximate reading time 5 mins

 Aside from extenuating circumstances, projects touching on these areas will likely require a permit.
 This is either due to the nature of personal and public safety or anything involving electricity, plumbing or gas.

 Demolitions: Demolitions are messy, time-consuming and tricky and therefore, will more often than not require a permit.
-Not only this but in most cases, they’ll have an effect on your neighbours.
-In the case of walls, if you’re demolishing a load bearing wall, you’ll need a permit.
+Not only this but in most cases, they’ll affect your neighbours.
+In the case of walls, if you’re demolishing a load-bearing wall, you’ll need a permit.
 Even simply parking a dumpster on the street or in front of your home will necessitate paperwork.
 If you’re demolishing any part of your home, make sure to do your homework before things come crashing down.

 Extensions, home additions, or layout changes: Making changes to the structure, facade or layout of your home will require a permit.
 If you’re expanding or altering the envelope of your house, including adding a second story, building a garage, carport or converting either into a functioning room of your home; these are seen are serious renovations.